 Movies and other media make root canals sound like absolute torture.
 However, the dentist tries to make sure the tooth is anesthetized during the process and any after-the-fact discomfort is eased.
 Besides, the discomfort from the infected tooth can be longer lasting and damaging.

 The reason a person would consider or require a root canal is if the pulp inside the tooth, where the nerves and blood vessels reside, becomes infected.
 This infection can spread, causing more and more harm.
 Your teeth can feel overly sensitive and biting can become painful.
 Also, swelling can occur in your face or even your neck.

 If the infection goes unchecked, you can lose the tooth, and it can harm your surrounding gums or the jaw bone.
 However, getting a root canal as soon as you recognize the signs can be the thing that will help you avoid all that and feel comfortable again.

-Before the treatment begins, as with nearly all dental procedures, the dentists will give anesthesia to the area they will work on.
-This should ensure that you feel no discomfort during the treatment and allow them to remove the affected pulp.
+Before the treatment begins, as with nearly all dental procedures, the dentist will give anesthesia to the area she will work on.
+This should ensure that you feel no discomfort during the treatment and allow her to remove the affected pulp.